PiotrJagla/deeRTOS/README.md

-This is my own RTOS.
+This is my own RTOS. <br>
-I dont know how far i will go.
+I dont know how far i will go. <br>
-For now it consists of nor working task scheduler.
+For now it consists of not working task scheduler. <br>